tenxsoydev/nxvim/.github/README.md

      sudo pacman -S git curl unzip xsel ripgrep fd sqlite trash-cli
      ```

-3. Client support for modules communicating with nvim api objects
+3. Modules that add support for plugins that interact with the Neovim API

    - Node client for neovim